SnapDrop/snapdrop/docs/deploy-to-firebase-pretty-urls.md

     The URL to your live site is listed in the output.

-You can see a demo of Polymer Starter Kit hosted on Firebase using pretty URLs at https://polymer-starter-kit.firebaseapp.com.
+You can see a demo of Share With Me hosted on Firebase using pretty URLs at https://polymer-starter-kit.firebaseapp.com.